Bigrig72/Lab11-MyFirstMVC_App/README.md

 # Lab11-MyFirstMVC_App

 ## Person of the year
 This is a ASP.NET Core MVC web application.
-Using a csv file of all the ìTimeî Persons of the year from 1927 - 2016, Created is a web app that will allow a user to put in a span of 2 different years, and a list of all the winners will be returned.
+Using a csv file of all the ‚ÄúTime‚Äù Persons of the year from 1927 - 2016, Created is a web app that will allow a user to put in a span of 2 different years, and a list of all the winners will be returned.

 ## What is being implemented